Last revision: October 2014

 (3) The Corporation may not indemnify an individual under subsection (1) unless the individual

-(a) acted honestly and in good faith with a view to the best interests of the Corporation or as the case may be , the best interests of the other Entity for which the individual acted as director, trustee, administrator or officer at the Corporation’s request; and
+a) acted honestly and in good faith with a view to the best interests of the Corporation or, as the case may be the best interests of the other Entity for which the individual acted as director, trustee, administrator, officer, agent or employee as the case may be; and

 (4) The Corporation may purchase and maintain insurance for the benefit of an individual referred to in subsection (1) against any liability incurred by the individual

 a) in the individual’s capacity as a Director or Officer of the Corporation; or

 b) in the individual’s capacity as a director, trustee, administrator or officer of another Entity, if the individual acts or acted in that capacity at the Corporation’s request.